v2ray/homebrew-v2ray/README.md

 > **NOTE:** v2ray-core has entered [homebrew-core](https://github.com/Homebrew/homebrew-core).
 >
-> We suggest most users installing it with `brew install v2ray`.
+> We suggest installing v2ray-core with `brew install v2ray`.
 >
 > However, you can continue using this tap.